Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 In Florence when you need an ambulance, you do not call the Red Cross, you call "La Misericordia" (from Lat. miserere, pity and cor, cordis, heart), a brotherhood for helping the sick.
 It was founded in the XIIIth century and its members wore the traditional hooded uniform until 2006.
 In 1490 the

-Florentines living in Rome created their own local Misericordia which was named after St. John the Baptist, the patron saint of Florence.
+Florentines of Rome created their own local Misericordia and named it after St. John the Baptist, the patron saint of Florence.

 Pope Innocent VIII gave the brotherhood a piece of land where a church and an oratory were built during the first half of the XVIth century (you may wish to see the building as it appeared in a 1588 Guide to Rome).